 Petition E.g. seeking recovery from an illness

-The Saints have already passed through this life and are now enjoying the rewards of eternal happiness in heaven with the Blessed Virgin Mary, the Angels and Jesus.
-When we pray to them, it’s easy to imagine that they take our prayers, make them more holy and, with their own prayers, present them to God the Father Almighty.
+The Saints have already passed through this life and are now enjoying the rewards of eternal happiness in heaven with the Blessed Virgin Mary and the Angels.
+When we pray to them, it’s easy to imagine that they take our prayers, make them more worthy and, with their own prayers, present them to God the Father Almighty.

-The Angels, Saints and the Blessed Virgin Mary are happy to help us; they celebrate with the Angels when we pray to them.
+The Angels, Saints and the Blessed Virgin Mary are happy to help us; they celebrate when we pray through them to God.

 Jesus said, “Won’t God give justice to his chosen ones, who cry out to him day and night?
 Will he delay long to help them?
 I tell you, he will give them justice speedily.”
 (Luke 18:7-8)